milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Izumi: "Thank you for this.
 I really do appreciate it."

 *Izumi's face lights up, his eyes shining with resolve.
-His expression carries determination, a reflection of the courage he's mustered to face his past.*
+His expression is unwavering; a reflection of the courage he's mustered to face his past.*

-*As he steps towards the mirror, its surface begins to shimmer with an ethereal light, enveloping him in a gentle embrace.
-I watch as the light swirls around him, drawing him into its depths with a soft, almost melodic hum.*
+*As he steps towards the mirror, its surface begins to shimmer with an ethereal light, enveloping him in a gentle embrace.*

+*I watch as the light swirls around him, drawing him into its depths with a soft, almost melodic hum.*

 *As Izumi disappears into the mirror, its light slowly fades, leaving behind a lingering sense of peace.
 With a simple gesture, Ingram indicates that it's now my turn to enter.*